...

 Screws

-The two types of machine screws we've seen directly from an original Wah Chang communicator (in Alpha) are: 1) 1/2" brass 2-56 slotted oval head, and 2) 1/2" steel 2-56 slotted round head.
-The "2" in the 2-56 number is the national standard (ANSI) reference diameter and the "56" is the number of threads per inch: These two types, however, are not the only ones used in the comms.
-All told, there were likely four: In chart form, they sort out like this (as best as screencaps show): |
+The three types of machine screws we've seen directly in an original Wah Chang communicator (in Alpha and Beta) are: 1) 1/2" brass 2-56 slotted oval head, 2) 1/2" steel 2-56 slotted round head, and 3) 1/2" brass 2-56 slotted pan head.
+The "2" in the 2-56 number is the national standard (ANSI) reference diameter and the "56" is the number of threads per inch.
+Here are Alpha's: And these are Beta's: Note: Zeta's screws were lost by former owner Greg Jein prior to anyone else seeing them.
+These three types, however, are not the only ones used in the comms.
+All told, there were likely five (a pan head in not shown here): In chart form, they sort out like this (as best as screencaps show): |

 ||||||